hyperledger/indy-node/docs/transactions.md

     NYM's alias.

-If there is no NYM transaction for the specified DID (`did`) yes, then this can be considered as the creation of a new DID.
+If there has not yet been a NYM transaction for the specified DID (`did`), then this can be considered the creation of a new DID.

 If there is already a NYM transaction with the specified DID (`did`),  then this is is considered an update of that DID.
 In this case we can specify only the values we would like to update.
 All unspecified values remain unchanged.